mmahin/mmahin.github.io/_posts/stats/Rigression models and correlation analysis/2021-06-19-Analyzing Residuals for Regression Model in R.md

 ```

 ### Initial
 Here we are predicting the effect of air temperature on the time that the ”lesser snow geese” leave their overnight roost sites to fly to their feeding areas.
 The prediction and plots are predicting time from the temperature.
 Data is available with the folder.
+Dataset available here: https://github.com/mmahin/mmahin.github.io/blob/0015f89e508081408de2a6f30f2b3480c80c2daa/_posts/stats/Rigression%20models%20and%20correlation%20analysis/Geese.txt

 ### Regression Plot